gabonpivovich-web/openwrt-ax55-v1-nss/README.md

 Without it phylink resolves the link as pauseless, `dwmac1000_flow_ctrl()` never sets `GMAC_FLOW_CTRL_RFE`, and the MAC discards the pause frames the switch is sending it — the switch then drops ~13% of a 400 Mbit/s stream on the 2.5G→1G step, with every NSS counter clean.
-It cost 466 Mbit/s of upstream Wi-Fi throughput here and took two days to find.
 Worth adding to any `fixed-link` faster than the front ports.

 ## Building